gseabroo/IT-Help-Desk-Lab-1/README.md

 # Screenshots
 ##  Step 1 - Created User Accounts
-### Below in this screenshot, you will observe that I ran command prompt as an administrator and you will see that I created three user accounts and assigned each one with their own seperate password.
+### Below in this screenshot, you will observe that I ran the 'net user' command to create three user accounts and assigned each one with their own seperate password.
 !
 [Created Users](https://github.com/gseabroo/IT-Help-Desk-Lab-1/blob/main/Created%20Users.png)

 ## Administrator JDoe